Exhaustive Characterization of Quantum Many-Body Scars using Commutant Algebras: Examples

-We start with the PBC tower of states and we wish to construct local algebras with the commutants $\tmC^{(p)}_{\scar} \defn \lgen \{\ketbra{\psi_n}{\psi_m}\} \rgen$ and $\mC^{(p)}_{\scar} \defn \lgen \{\ketbra{\psi_n}\}\rgen$, which contain Hamiltonians with $\{\ket{\psi_n}\}$ as degenerate or non-degenerate QMBS respectively.
-To do so, we wish to construct a set of local projectors whose common kernel is completely spanned by $\{\ket{\psi_n}\}$.
-As we discuss in App.~\ref{subsec:PBCAKLT}, we start with two-site projectors $\{\Pi_{j,j+1}\}$ that vanish on the AKLT towers of states, which have expressions shown in Eq.~(\ref{eq:2siteproj}), also inferred from results in \cite{mark2020unified,moudgalya2020large}.
-We numerically observe that the dimension of the common kernel of these projectors grows exponentially with system size [see Eq.~(\ref{eq:2sitekernelPBC})], hence this kernel contains many more states than the tower of states $\{\ket{\psi_{n}}\}$.
+To construct local algebras with the commutants $\tmC^{(p)}_{\scar} \defn \lgen \{\ketbra{\psi_n}{\psi_m}\} \rgen$ and $\mC^{(p)}_{\scar} \defn \lgen \{\ketbra{\psi_n}\}\rgen$, which contain Hamiltonians with $\{\ket{\psi_n}\}$ as degenerate or non-degenerate QMBS respectively, we wish to construct a set of strictly local ``Shiraishi-Mori" projectors whose common kernel is completely spanned by $\{\ket{\psi_n}\}$.
+As a naive guess, we start with two-site projectors $\{\Pi_{j,j+1}\}$ that vanish on the AKLT towers of states, which can be inferred from results in \cite{mark2020unified,moudgalya2020large}; the exact expressions are shown in Eq.~(\ref{eq:2siteproj}).
+Using these projectors, we numerically observe that the dimension of their common kernel grows exponentially with system size [see Eq.~(\ref{eq:2sitekernelPBC})], hence this kernel contains many more states than the tower of states $\{\ket{\psi_{n}}\}$.
 We also numerically check that the extra states are not eigenstates of the AKLT model, hence these projectors cannot be used for the construction of the desired $\tmA^{(p)}_{\scar}$.
-We can then try to construct three-site projectors $\{\Pi_{[j,j+2]}\}$ that vanish on the tower of states.
-Their expressions can be derived directly from the MPS structure of the states, as we discuss in detail in App.~\ref{subsec:PBCAKLT}.
-In particular, we first compute the total linear span of all the Schmidt states that appear on sites $\{j,j+1,j+2\}$ from all $\{\ket{\psi_n}\}$, and $\Pi_{[j,j+2]}$ is the projector onto the orthogonal complement of that subspace.
-This linear span turns out to be an 8-dimensional subspace spanned by states shown in Eq.~(\ref{eq:3sitesubspace}), hence $\Pi_{[j,j+2]}$ is a projector onto its orthogonal 19-dimensional subspace of the Hilbert space of three spin-1's, spanned by the states shown in Eq.~(\ref{eq:19dimspan}).
-Note that the same expressions were also found recently in \cite{yao2022bounding} in a different context.
-The common kernel of these projectors is spanned by the tower of states $\{\ket{\psi_n}\}$ and one or two additional states [depending on the system size, see Eq.~(\ref{eq:3sitekernelPBC}) and App.~\ref{subsec:AKLTanalyticPBC} for a partial analytical proof], which we denote by $\{\ket{\phi_n}\}$.
-In other words, these states constitute one set of singlets (those with eigenvalue $0$ under all $\Pi_{[j,j+2]}$) of the pre-bond algebra $\tmA \defn \lgen \{\Pi_{[j,j+2]} \} \rgen$.
-The results of App.~\ref{app:SMexistence} then imply that there exists a bond algerbra generated by finite-range terms that is irreducible in the orthogonal complement of this common kernel, i.e., the commutant is completely spanned by ket-bra operators of the states in this kernel.
-However, in practice, using intuitions from the Shiraishi-Mori and Group-Invariant formalisms discussed in Sec.~\ref{subsec:SMformalism} and \ref{subsec:GIformalism}, we anticipate the bond and commutant algebra pair
+We then systematically construct three-site projectors $\{\Pi_{[j,j+2]}\}$ that vanish on the tower of states.
+As we discuss in detail in App.~\ref{subsec:PBCAKLT}, their expressions can be derived directly from the MPS structure of $\{\ket{\psi_n}\}$, by first computing the total linear span of all the Schmidt states that appear on sites $\{j,j+1,j+2\}$ from all $\{\ket{\psi_n}\}$; $\Pi_{[j,j+2]}$ is the projector onto the orthogonal complement of that subspace.
+This linear span of Schmidt states turns out to be an 8-dimensional subspace spanned by states listed in Eq.~(\ref{eq:3sitesubspace}), hence $\Pi_{[j,j+2]}$ is a projector onto its orthogonal 19-dimensional subspace of the Hilbert space of three spin-1's, spanned by states listed in Eq.~(\ref{eq:19dimspan}).
+The same projectors were also found numerically recently in \cite{yao2022bounding} in a different context.
+We numerically find that the common kernel of these projectors is spanned by the tower of states $\{\ket{\psi_n}\}$ and one or two additional states [depending on the system size, see Eq.~(\ref{eq:3sitekernelPBC}) and App.~\ref{subsec:AKLTanalyticPBC} for a partial analytical proof], which we denote by $\{\ket{\phi_n}\}$.